Solar-network/docs/docs/desktop-wallet/support/troubleshooting.md

 ### Desktop wallet software

-First, check that the latest version of the SXP Desktop Wallet is installed.
+First, check that the latest version of the Solar Desktop Wallet is installed.

 All official Desktop Wallet releases can be found [here](https://solar.org/desktop-wallet).